 AIP ideal for people who are not getting the results you want or don’t want to go the conventional route, typically involving medications.
 Though somewhat challenging to implement, the autoimmune protocol diet is very effective, especially for those who have multiple autoimmune diseases going on and you want to know what you are doing is making an impact.

-Getting started with the paleo autoimmune protocol
+How to get started with the paleo autoimmune protocol (AIP) diet

 The autoimmune protocol can be simplified into the “5 R’s” – removing any foods that could potentially cause inflammation and replacing with safe foods, repairing leaky gut that goes along with autoimmune disease, reinnoculating your gut with healthy microflora, and finally reintroducing foods to determine how your body reacts.